ESMValGroup/ESMValTool/doc/sphinx/source/namelists.rst

 The Python "workflow manager" *main.py* will parse the namelist (namelist.xml) and call all diagnostic scripts listed in the namelist.
 This sequence is schematicallypython main.py nml/namelist.xml depicted in Figure 2 and involves the following steps:

-1.	parse the namelist
+1. Parse the namelist
-2.	identify the input files on the file system
+2. Identify the input files on the file system
-3.	run an NCL script to check and reformat the input files
+3. Run an NCL script to check and reformat the input files
-4.	if needed, run a NCL script to compute derived variables such as, for instance, climate indices
+4. If needed, run a NCL script to compute derived variables such as, for instance, climate indices
-5.	run the diagnostic script (NCL/Python/R/etc.)
+5. Run the diagnostic script (NCL/Python/R/etc.)
-6.	repeat previous steps until all diagnostics listed in the namelist are processed
+6. Repeat previous steps until all diagnostics listed in the namelist are processed

 .. figure:: ./figures/figure_ESMValTool_controlflow.png